 It’s totally up to you to decide how you want to invest.
 You can build your own unique portfolio by investing with dollar amounts in fractional shares of stock or buy full shares.

 Finding the learning curve steep?
 You can glean knowledge from other investors, both fledgling and seasoned, within a totally transparent community.

 Public is built around conversations about investing.
 You can start or join group chats to talk about companies and trends.
 Along with meeting investors at various stages of the game, you’ll be able to talk to people from varying professional backgrounds for a different point of view.

 One unique and notable aspect of Public is that you can choose investing “themes.”
 These reflect industries and trends, and help you support causes you believe in.
 Via cheerful icons and succinct descriptions, Public lets you select from a wide array of causes to direct money into with your investments.

 Choices include companies supporting:

 There are also dozens more on this list.

-If you sign up now, Public will give you a free stock valued up to $50.
+If you sign up now, Public will give you a free $10 stock slice.
 There is no minimum amount to get this stock.
 Additionally, you are able to choose which stock you would like to receive from a collection of popular companies like Amazon and Goole.